The Quote Looks Reasonable. Then the Bills Start.

 A WordPress agency quotes you $4,000–$8,000 for a custom site.
 It sounds fair.
 You sign, they build, you launch.

 Then the hosting invoice arrives.
 Then the plugin renewal emails.
 Then the site gets slow and you need someone to fix it.
-Then, if you are unlucky, the site gets hacked.
+Then, if you're unlucky, the site gets compromised.

 None of this was in the original quote.
-Here is what to ask about before you sign anything.
+Here's what to ask about before you sign.

 Plugin License Costs

 Most professional WordPress sites depend on paid plugins — for page building, forms, SEO, security, caching, booking systems, and more.
 The agency includes these in the build.
-What they often do not tell you is that the licenses renew annually and the cost falls on you after year one.
+What they often don't tell you is that the licenses renew annually and the cost falls on you after year one.

-Ask your agency: which paid plugins will my site depend on, and what are the annual renewal costs?
+Ask your agency directly: which paid plugins will my site depend on, and what are the annual renewal costs?

 Hosting Upgrade Costs

-Basic shared WordPress hosting costs $10–$30 per month.
-It is also inadequate for a business site that needs to load fast, stay secure, and handle real traffic.
+Shared hosting at $3–$10/month is inadequate for a business site that needs to load fast, stay secure, and handle real traffic.

 Some agencies include hosting in their quote.
-Many do not.
+Many don't.
 Ask directly: what hosting do you recommend, and what does it cost per month after launch?

 Maintenance and Update Costs

 WordPress requires ongoing maintenance.
-Core updates, plugin updates, theme updates — each one needs to be tested to make sure it does not break something.
-This is not a one-time task.
-It happens every month, often multiple times per month.
+Core updates, plugin updates, theme updates — each one needs to be tested to make sure it doesn't break something.

-If you do not pay for maintenance, the updates do not happen — and outdated plugins are the number one cause of WordPress hacks.
+If you don't pay for maintenance, the updates don't happen.
+And outdated plugins are the number one entry point for WordPress compromises.

 Security Incident Costs

-What is not included in that number: the SEO damage.
-If Google detects malware on your site and blacklists it, recovery can take months.
-For a business that generates leads through organic search, that is a significant revenue event.
+What's not included in the remediation invoice: the SEO damage.
+If Google detects malware and blacklists the site, recovery takes time.
+For a business that generates leads through organic search, that ranking gap is a real revenue event that never appears as a line item anywhere.

 Performance Optimization Costs